Azdren Llullaku: CSMS Iași

 Llullaku returned to Liga I as he signed with CSMS Iași on 30 January 2016.
 He made his debut on 13 February 2016 against Viitorul Constanța coming on as a substitute in the 82nd minute in place of Nuno Viveiros.
 During the second part of 2015–16 season, Llullaku made 14 league appearances, including 9 as a starter, collecting 698 minutes, but failed to score a single goal, as CSMS Iași finished the season in the 7th position.

-Return to Gaz Metan Mediaș

 Astana

 On 24 December 2016, Llullaku signed a 2-year contract with Kazakh champions Astana, on a free transfer.
 His new salary would be from €50K and in the 2017–18 season he has secured a participation in the 2017–18 UEFA Champions League - Second qualifying round.

 He made his debut on 4 March 2017 in the Kazakhstan Super Cup against Kairat playing as a starter.
 He scored his first goal in his 4th match in the Premier League on 17 March 2017 against Akzhayik.
 Llullaku scored the 2nd goal in the 13th minute and the match finished in the 3–1 victory.